opnfv/nfvbench/docs/developer/testing-nfvbench.rst

 What tox should do is specified in a ``tox.ini`` file located at the project root.

-tox is used in continuous integration (jenkins-ci today, gitlab-ci in the near future): all the actions performed by tox must succeed before a patchset can be merged.
+tox is used in continuous integration: all the actions performed by tox must succeed before a patchset can be merged.
 As a developer, it is also useful to run tox locally to detect and fix the issues before pushing the code for review.

 .. _tox: https://tox.wiki/en/latest/